mirzanaeembeg/CSE3100-SD-IV/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Create a new Pull Request.

+## Additional Information

+If you'd like to contribute any additional features, such as improving the auction mechanism, enhancing the user dashboard, or optimizing the bidding process, feel free to open an issue or a pull request.
+Your contributions are appreciated!

+---